Empty Homes Management Policy

 4.9 We set targets for, and monitor the costs of, works to Empty Homes so that we can identify trends, change our processes and demonstrate value for money in delivering the objectives of this policy.

 4.10 A “letting standard” sets out the minimum standards of repair, decoration and provision of services which all properties should achieve before they are let.
-The standard is available in a user friendly form for customers.
+The standard is available in a user-friendly form for customers.

 4.11 Guidance in our Empty Homes management and asset management procedures ensure that sound judgements are made before major works are carried out, achieving a balance between our planned works programme, the condition of the property and the convenience of tenants.